Perrantes leads No. 11 Virginia past Wake Forest, 79-62

+Perrantes clearly got the message, looking for his shot early and taking a team-high 13 shots.

-CHARLOTTESVILLE, Va.
-(AP) -- London Perrantes scored 24 points and No. 11 Virginia used a 10-0 second-half run to pull away from Wake Forest in a 79-62 victory Sunday night, sending the Demon Deacons to their 25th consecutive road loss in Atlantic Coast Conference play.
+The Cavaliers (12-3, 2-2 Atlantic Coast Conference) pulled away with a 10-0 second half run and put losses to No. 12 Florida State and at Pittsburgh behind them while sending the Demon Deacons to their 25th consecutive road loss in conference play.

 Perrantes scored all but five of his points in the second half as Virginia (12-3, 2-2 ACC) rebounded from back-to-back losses to No. 12 Florida State and at Pittsburgh.
-Marial Shayok added 17 points and Devon Hall 13 for Virginia.
+Marial Shayok added 17 points and Devon Hall 13 for Virginia, which benefited from Perrantes' aggression.

+"He makes the game a lot easier, especially because he's getting in the lane and if he's got a wide open drive, people have to help and he's able to kick it to us or get to the rim and make plays, and that's what he does really well," Hall said

 John Collins scored 16 points and Bryant Crawford 15 for the Demon Deacons (10-6, 1-3).
-Wake Forest is now 0-20 in conference road games under third-year coach Danny Manning.
+Wake Forest, which led 29-28 at halftime, is now 0-20 in conference road games under third-year coach Danny Manning.

+"They shut down a lot of things that we were trying to get in the first half," Manning said.

 The game was tied at 46 until Hall hit a 3-pointer, sparking the 10-0 run.
 Jack Salt followed with a put-back dunk and converted a three-point-play, and two free throws by Hall and a floater by Perrantes finished the burst with 7:25 to play.